adamamer20/pythonic-template/README.md

 The template includes CI/CD workflows for testing, building, publishing to PyPI, documentation deployment, and paper rendering (for academic projects).

+Note: Supported Python versions are derived from `project.requires-python` in `pyproject.toml`.
+CI tests only the minimum and maximum supported minors.

 ## Template Synchronization

 Projects generated from this template can stay synchronized with template updates using [Cruft](https://cruft.github.io/cruft/):